 Grinding poverty fuels child labor, illiteracy, religious extremism, deteriorating health care and endless conflicts.
 As a result, hundreds of thousands of children are out of school.
 The expected years of schooling are 8.1, which are among the lowest in the world.
 The good news is that poverty in Pakistan has decreased by 15 percent in the past decade, however, given the overall grim lows, this figure is less than encouraging.

 A nation prospers by educating its youth.
 It flourishes by taking along those who have been left behind for decades.
 This requires giving employment opportunities, establishing universities and libraries in the entire country and prioritizing the underprivileged regions such as Balochistan, former Federally Administered Tribal Areas and Gilgit Baltistan.
 Without reading culture and quality education for all across the board, changing the fate of a country is impossible.

-When I look back and wonder about my journey, I conclude that I did not have to go through all this.
-If I had better opportunities in my hometown, I would not have moved, at least not so precariously.
+When I look back at my journey, I tell myself that I did not have to go through all this.
+If I had better opportunities in my hometown, I would not have moved to Lahore, at least not so precariously.
 If my early education had equipped me with the necessary knowledge and skills for higher education, it would have saved me a lot of pain.
 But of course, there is no way of changing what had passed.
 What one can, however, do is persevere and rise above their limitations.